CNA Part-time

 Certified Nursing Assistant CNA

-Immediate openings for Certified Nursing Assistant (CNAs) NOW Hiring in Snellville, Loganville, Stone Mountain, Lawrenceville, Lilburn Pay: $14- $19 per hour At Right at Home, We are the Right People providing the Right Care using the Right Approach our mission is simple—we’re here to make a meaningful difference in people’s lives.
+NOW Hiring in Snellville, Loganville, Stone Mountain, Lawrenceville, Lilburn Pay: $14- $19 per hour At Right at Home, We are the Right People providing the Right Care using the Right Approach our mission is simple—we’re here to make a meaningful difference in people’s lives.
 We provide care for seniors and adults with disabilities, helping them maintain independence and dignity in their own homes.
-Requirements High school graduate or G.E.D. certificate preferred.
-Must be able to lift/move 50 lbs without assistance Ability to read, write, speak and understand English as needed for the job Pass a background check MUST HAVE CNA Certification for state of Georgia Benefits Earn competitive pay Same Day Pay Flexible scheduling 401(k) Retirement plan Bonuses for employee referrals PAID training and development Caregiver Recognition & Rewards Programs Paid travel time in between clients plus mileage reimbursement Mobile clock in /out 24/7 Caregiver Support Responsibilities and Duties Assisting with transferring/moving client throughout their home Performing housekeeping activities which include (but are not limited to): vacuuming, dusting, sweeping or mopping floors, doing dishes, changing bed linens, doing laundry and cleaning the bathroom Preparing meals and snacks according to instructions Accompanying client on errands or medical appointments Bathing/Showering/Dressing/Shaving Medication reminders Assisting with prescribed range of motion exercises Dementia care Companionship activities such as reading, music, puzzles, etc. Credentials Needed: Valid Driver's License Valid Car Insurance Social Security Card/Passport Non-Expired Negative TB test CPR & First Aid Certifications Motor Vehicle Report for past 7 years Current CNA License in the state of Georgia Right at Home is an equal opportunity employer that celebrates, supports and promotes diversity and inclusion.
+Benefits Earn competitive pay Same Day Pay Flexible scheduling 401(k) Retirement plan Bonuses for employee referrals Paid Time Off Smart Choices ICHRA Health Benefit-a healthcare reimbursement program Dental Insurance Vision Insurance Company-paid Life Insurance PAID training and development Caregiver Recognition & Rewards Programs Paid travel time in between clients plus mileage reimbursement Mobile clock in /out 24/7 Caregiver Support Responsibilities and Duties Assisting with transferring/moving client throughout their home Performing housekeeping activities which include (but are not limited to): vacuuming, dusting, sweeping or mopping floors, doing dishes, changing bed linens, doing laundry and cleaning the bathroom Preparing meals and snacks according to instructions Accompanying client on errands or medical appointments Bathing/Showering/Dressing/Shaving Medication reminders Assisting with prescribed range of motion exercises Dementia care Requirements High school graduate or G.E.D. certificate preferred.
+Must be able to lift/move 50 lbs without assistance Ability to read, write, speak and understand English as needed for the job Pass a background check MUST HAVE active CNA Certification for state of Georgia Credentials Needed: Valid Driver's License Valid Car Insurance Social Security Card/Passport Non-Expired Negative TB test CPR & First Aid Certifications Motor Vehicle Report for past 7 years Current CNA License in the state of Georgia Right at Home is an equal opportunity employer that celebrates, supports and promotes diversity and inclusion.
 We will consider all qualified applicants without regard to race, color, religion, sex, national origin, disability, protected veteran status, sexual orientation or gender identity, or any other legally protected basis, in accordance with applicable law.

 Grady Health System